She is doing her Thailand internship for 2 months while on summer break from her university studies.

-Nonetheless, at my Hong Kong airport layover, I was already flooded with homesickness since I had once traveled to Hong Kong for family vacation.
+Nonetheless, at my Hong Kong airport layover, I was already flooded with homesickness since I had once traveled to Hong Kong for a family vacation.

 Alas, Thailand offered little consolation.

-Ironically, in the first few days, I was incredibly homesick, not so much because I missed interacting with family, but because so many aspects of Bangkok reminded me of Taipei, my father's hometown and capitol of Taiwan.
+Ironically, in the first few days, I was incredibly homesick, not so much because I missed interacting with family, but because so many aspects of Bangkok reminded me of Taipei, my father's hometown and capital of Taiwan.

 I was constantly surrounded by reminders of my second home country, from the humidity, street smells, and street food vendors, to the brightly air-conditioned 7-11s, tonal language of Thai, and breezy outdoor night markets.

-I'd like to imagine that I was in Taiwan, if only to achieve a partial sense of comfort and security in a foreign land.
+I'd like to imagine that I was in Taiwan if only to achieve a partial sense of comfort and security in a foreign land.

 Street Food: A Study On Wealth Disparity